 This sweet Easter craft for kids can bring smiles to the craft table and brighten your home (or classroom) as sweet decorations.

+I really love these Easter egg crafts.
 This Easter Egg Garland could also be used as a countdown to the Easter holiday.

 We always love when crafts double as holiday decorations as well!
 That is exactly the case with this Easter paper craft.

 There are so many fun ways that you can “decorate” your Easter eggs for the Easter egg garland.
 You can see the example above of using markers to “paint” the egg deep colorful rainbow colors.
 Another example of that can be seen below.

 We wanted to make this as simple as possible for preschool fingers to be able to make beautifully decorated eggs successfully while practicing some necessary fine motor skills without frustration.

 Affiliate links used in this article.

 Supplies Needed to Make a Paper Easter Egg Garland

 - Colored construction paper – we used pink, yellow and green construction paper